How to use diagonal lines in photography composition for dynamic photos

 Leading the eye with diagonal lines

-When diagonal lines lead directly to the focal point of an image they’re used as leading lines.
+When diagonal lines lead directly to the focal point of an image they’re used as leading lines in images.
 The tension of the diagonal line, versus a horizontal line or vertical line, makes the composition more engaging.

 Posing people to create diagonal lines in photography

 The little boy’s arms (and gaze) lead the viewer to his mom’s baby bump, which was the reason for the shoot.
-The positioning of her arm also creates a diagonal line to lead the viewer.
+I also positioned her arm to create a diagonal line to lead the viewer.

 Creating depth in photos with diagonal lines

 When diagonal lines lead into a photo they create depth.
-We are able to interpret, for example, a road disappearing into the distance and then associate that sense of depth.
+We can interpret, for example, a road disappearing into the distance and then associate that sense of depth.
 In the same way, the diminishing perspective of a bridge getting smaller as it leads away creates depth.

-A path leading from the back of the image to a person or from the front of the photo to a person shows the person’s journey, depending on which way they’re going.
+A path leading from the back of the image to a subject or from the front of the photo to a subject shows their journey, depending on which way they’re going.

-They might be heading away along the path, or approaching us.
-This brings a sense of movement to the photo and encourages the viewer to think about the person’s suggested journey.
+The subject might be heading away along the path, or approaching us.
+This brings a sense of movement to the photo and makes the viewer think about their suggested journey.

 That right there has got to be more interesting already!